-Companies active in a software-driven world have the best chances at success in an app-driven economy.
+Companies active in a software-driven world have the best chances of success in an app-driven economy.
 And that’s because most leaders already hold a data-driven mentality.
 Data lies at the core of modern businesses regardless of industry.
 The more you learn how to use data correctly, the better chances you have to adapt to current market dynamics, establish new revenue models, and mitigate risks.

 Paving the way to creating a pragmatic, proactive business model

-Bottom line is, it pays to have perspective.
+Bottom line is, that it pays to have perspective.
 Or, at the very least, become open to transitioning to the app economy.
 In the end, it’s all about preparing a company for the inevitable digital future.
 Historical brands may still be able to hold the attention of their loyal customer.
-But soon enough, things will change as increasingly more baby boomers, gen X-ers and Z-ers, and millennials become fully accustomed to consuming media on-demand, whenever they want, from any device, and from any location.
+But soon enough, things will change as increasingly more baby boomers, gen X-ers and Z-ers, and millennials become fully accustomed to consuming media-on-demand, whenever they want, from any device, and from any location.